wearemothership/dicom.ts/README.md

 - some images are not perfect with cornerstone, what is correct?
 - LL decoder can be slower than cornerstones
 - ~~seperate out decoders from parser~~
+- ~~seperate programs~~
-- currently only supports rendering frame 0!
+- currently only supports rendering frame 0! - done, but test it!
 - accelerate palette conversion
+- load series
+- scale / maxsize

 ## Install